lab1092/blender-manual_ja/manual/modeling/objects/duplication/dupliverts.rst

 .. note::

-   The axes of an object can be made visible in the :guilabel:`Object` → :guilabel:`Display` panel.
+   The axes of an object can be made visible in the *Object* → *Display* panel.
-   To display the vertex normals of the parent mesh, tab into edit mode and enable this function in :guilabel:`Properties` (:kbd:`N`)→ :guilabel:`Display` panel where you can also resize the displayed normals as necessary.
+   To display the vertex normals of the parent mesh, tab into edit mode and enable this function in *Properties* (:kbd:`N`)→ *Display* panel where you can also resize the displayed normals as necessary.

 DupliVerts as a Modeling Tool